Reading time: 3 min.

 Minimum 2 hours on Brazilian side, 4-5 hours on Argentinian side

 Do not forget

-Take entry/exit visas(!) at the border crossing between Brazil and Argentina!
-Our taxi driver stopped twice at the Brazilian and Argentinian police offices, and waited for us to get our passports stamped.
+Fill in and keep the entry/exit papers(!) at the border crossing between Brazil and Argentina!
+Our taxi driver stopped twice at the Brazilian and Argentinian immigration police offices, and waited for us to get our passports stamped.